openfaas/faasd/README.md

 faasd does not create the same maintenance burden you'll find with maintaining, upgrading, and securing a Kubernetes cluster.
 You can deploy it and walk away, in the worst case, just deploy a new VM and deploy your functions again.

+You can learn more about supported OpenFaaS features in the [ROADMAP.md](/docs/ROADMAP.md)

 ## Learning faasd

 The faasd project is MIT licensed and open source, and you will find some documentation, blog posts and videos for free.